s4ilor/ml-patterns/README.md

 # Adding more data

 So you never give up.
 That's good...
 I guess.
 Anyway, download the NEW neglyubka folder from https://drive.google.com/open?id=1A4Tj9bydeWXHa3ygC3tPTYPXs7PIIyNA.
 There are more files inside which I've found on the internet and resized to 150x150px.
+After downloading new dataset, type into terminal:

 ```
 rm -rf ~/ml-patterns/tf_files/photos/neglyubka